compmaniak/typed_flags/README.md

 wolf.get(f1, f2);
 assert( f1 && f2 );
 ```
-Like std::bitset create flags from integers or strings and convert vice versa
+Create flags from integers or strings and convert back and forth - like std::bitset
 ```cpp
 auto a1 = animal{3};
 auto a2 = animal{"101"};